 Typical course content

-On the full-time programme, you will take four modules in each semester.
+On the full-time programme, you will take four taught modules in semester 1 and 2 taught modules plus the dissertation in semester 2.
 With the exception of the dissertation, which has a triple weighting, each module is worth 20 CATS (10 ECTS) credits and is expected to require a total of around 200 hours of study.
-On the part-time programme, you will take two modules in each semester and spread your study over 2 years.
+On the part-time programme, you will take three modules in each year and spread your study over 2 years.

 Please note: This specification provides a concise summary of the main features of the programme and the learning outcomes that a typical